Benji0nics/ExplosiveShells/README.md

 ## About

-The Explosive Shells team offers Python-based data analysis, visualization, and predictive modeling tools to explore and forecast the efficiency of University of Iowa Solar Cells
+The Explosive Shells team offers Python-based data analysis, visualization, and predictive modeling tools to explore and forecast the efficiency of University of Iowa Solar Panels.

 ## Features